lsst-sqre/sqr-037/index.rst

     These attacks are narrowly targeted at a specific site and often involve significant research and analysis of the security practices of the target.
     They prioritize avoiding detection, in contrast to the more typical "smash and grab" attacks of less sophisticated attackers.
     An APT is a sign of well-funded attackers, either large-scale organized crime or **state actors**.

+endpoint
+    The device with a screen and keyboard into which one is directly typing.
+    A collective term for work laptops, desktops, personal laptops and desktops, mobile devices, and any other end-user device with screen and keyboard used in the course of project work.
+    An attacker with full access to an endpoint has full access to anything accessed from that endpoint, can steal authentication credentials, and can impersonate the user of that device or piggyback on their authenticated connections.
+    Security of endpoints is therefore critical to the security of any overall system.

 insider threat
     An attack by a trusted member of the organization being attacked.